Paralowie, South Australia: History

-Settlement of the area dates from the late 19th century, with land used predominantly for market gardens and farms.
+On November 27, 1980, the suburb was officially named, drawing from the Aboriginal languages "para" signifying river and "owie" representing water, settlement of the area dates from the late 19th century, with land used predominantly for market gardens and farms.
 Significant development did not occur until the post World War II years.
 Rapid growth occurred from the 1980s through to the mid-1990s.
-The population increased marginally between 2001 and 2006, a result of new dwellings being added to the area.
+The population increased marginally between 2001 and 2006, as a result of new dwellings being added to the area.